Mary Locke Petermann: Career

 After receiving her doctorate, she stayed on at the University of Wisconsin.
 She became their physical chemistry department's first female chemist staff member and remained there as a postdoctoral researcher until 1945.
 At Wisconsin, she performed research on the physical chemistry of proteins with John Warren Williams and Alwin M. Pappenheimer, including analysis of antibody-antigen interactions, in particular those between diphtheria toxin and antitoxin.
 Using ultracentrifugation, they showed that about 2/3 of the native diphtheria antitoxin (later determined to be the Fc portion of IgG) was "inactive" - it could be removed by protease treatment and the antitoxin could still bind two antigen molecules, so the binding sites must be close together.
 Her research on antibodies contributed to Rodney Porter's determination of immunoglobulin structure, for which he received the 1972 Nobel Prize.
 She also studied human serum albumin for the National Defense Research Council's Committee on Medical Research during World War II, developing ways to purify albumin for use as a blood substitute.

-In 1945, she took a position as a chemist at Memorial Hospital in New York City, studying the role of plasma proteins in metastasis then went to research the role of nucleoproteins in cancer at the newly-formed Sloan-Kettering Institute for cancer research in 1946.
-Initially a Finney-Howell Foundation fellow, she was promoted to an associate member in 1960 and full member in 1963, Sloan-Kettering Institute's first female full member.
+In 1945, she took a position as a chemist at Memorial Hospital in New York City, studying the role of plasma proteins in metastasis then went on to research the role of nucleoproteins in cancer at the newly-formed Sloan-Kettering Institute for cancer research in 1946.
+Initially a Finney-Howell Foundation fellow, she was promoted to an associate member in 1960 and a full member in 1963, Sloan-Kettering Institute's first female full member.

 While at Sloan-Kettering, she also taught biochemistry at Cornell University's Sloan-Kettering Division of the Graduate School of Medical Sciences and became Cornell's first female full professor.

 She received the Sloan Award for cancer research in 1963 and used the prize money to travel to Europe to perform lectures and work in the laboratory of Nobel laureate Arne Tiselius.
 In 1966, the American Chemical Society awarded her the Garvan Medal, a national honor given to women who have made exemplary contributions to chemistry.

 She authored around 100 papers as well as a book, The Physical and Chemical Properties of Ribosomes (1964).

-She retired from Cornell in 1973, then founded and served as first president of the Memorial Sloan Kettering Cancer Association for Professional Women.
+She retired from Cornell in 1973, then founded and served as the first president of the Memorial Sloan Kettering Cancer Association for Professional Women.